 Whether you have a dedicated laundry room, a laundry closet, or a corner of a basement, things can get disorganized faster than you can say “spin cycle.”
-These handy tips will help to corral all your stain removers and detergents, to find stray socks and mittens, and to make laundry day less of a chore.
+These handy tips will help to organize your laundry by corraling all your stain removers and detergents, finding stray socks and mittens, and generally making laundry day less of a chore.

-LABELED BASKETS FOR SUPPLIES – EAT SLEEP DECORATE: If you woudl rather have them out of sight, you can store laundry essentials in bins or baskets that are clearly labeled.
+If you would rather have them out of sight, you can store laundry essentials in bins or baskets that are clearly labeled.

 For more dollar store organization tips, check out these posts: